anish00178/DataMiningAssignment/README.md

 * Accuracy calculation
 * Random digit visualization using Matplotlib

- 2️⃣ Digit Recognition using Naive Bayes
+2️⃣ Digit Recognition using Gaussian Naive Bayes

 Dataset

 * MNIST handwritten digit dataset

 Algorithm

 * Gaussian Naive Bayes

 Description

 This assignment uses the Gaussian Naive Bayes algorithm to classify handwritten digits.
 The model assumes that all pixel values follow a Gaussian distribution and calculates the probability of each digit.

 Features

 * Simple and fast model
 * Probability-based classification
 * Digit prediction and accuracy evaluation
 * Visualization of a predicted digit

 3️⃣ Iris Flower Classification using K-Nearest Neighbors